bfrable/ivyvest/README.md

 2. Install Bower - http://bower.io/
 3. Install Grunt - http://gruntjs.com/installing-grunt

-Install Dependencies
+1.Install Dependencies

 1. Run npm install from your terminal at the root of this directory
 2. Run bower install from your terminal at the root of this directory

-Work On Project
+2.Work On Project

 1. Grunt Serve
 2. Work from within App directory

-To Build Project
+3.To Build Project

 1. Run grunt build from your terminal at the root of this directory
 2. Project builds to dist directory